-You will hopefully make the choice of whether to marry a U.S. permanent resident (green card holder) or a U.S. citizen based on personal, not immigration considerations.
-You will be eligible for an immigrant visa (green card) in both cases.
-But there is no doubt that marrying a U.S. citizen leads to a faster green card, as described below.
+You will hopefully make the choice of whether to marry a U.S. lawful permanent resident (a green card holder) or a U.S. citizen based on personal, not immigration considerations.
+You will be eligible for an immigrant visa and green card in both cases.
+Nevertheless, there is no doubt that marrying a U.S. citizen leads to a faster green card, as described below.

-If you are married to a U.S. citizen, you will be eligible for an immigrant visa (green card) under the Immediate Relative category.
-This category has no numerical limit on the number of visas issued each year, and therefore no waits for visas to become available.
+If you are married to a U.S. citizen, you will be eligible for an immigrant visa (if needed for U.S. entry) and then a green card (lawful permanent residence) under the Immediate Relative category.
+This category has no numerical limit on the number of visas issued each year, and therefore no long waits for visas/green cards to become available.

-And there's another benefit to being married to a U.S. citizen: Three years from the date you become a permanent resident, you can apply for U.S. citizenship, so long as you remain married to, and living with the citizen.
-Most green card holders have to wait five years before applying for citizenship.
+There's yet another benefit to being married to a U.S. citizen: Three years from the date you become a permanent resident, you can apply for U.S. citizenship, so long as you remain married to and living with the citizen.
+Most green card holders have to wait five years before applying for U.S. citizenship.